Enforce mTLS settings

 Review what's here before setting up this support:

-Issue | Detail |
+| Issue | Detail |

-Certificates are subject to regular revocation | Based on the type of certificate you're using, the certificate authority that validates them will revoke them after a set amount of time.
-(For example a domain validated certificate has a life cycle of 90 days.)
-Akamai edge servers check a certificate's revocation status through OCSP.
-As a best practice, enable OCSP in your client certificates and your edge certificate for your server.
-Then, enable the OCSP Status option when configuring the Enforce mTLS settings behavior.
-Many web browsers don't check the revocation status for certificates via OCSP, but this doesn't affect the mTLS use cases for certificates. |
+Certificates are subject to revocation | Based on the type of client certificate you're using, the CA that issues them may sometimes revoke them prior to their expiration.
+Akamai edge servers can be configured to check a certificate's revocation status through OCSP.
+If your CA supports this, you should enable OCSP in your client certificates and your Edge certificate and enable the Confirm OCSP validation option when configuring the Enforce mTLS settings behavior.
+CAs issuing short-lived certificates can be an alternative to revocation. |

-Updated 12 months ago
+Updated 2 days ago